Types of marketing collateral:

 Providing value should be the focus at this stage.
 Subtlety is critical — don’t try to sell anything yet, or you’ll risk turning people off.

-Below, you’ll find examples of marketing collateral you can use at this stage to introduce your brand and value proposition to new audiences.
+Below, you’ll find examples of marketing collateral you can use at this stage to introduce your brand messages and value proposition to new audiences.

 eBooks

-Brands that want to position themselves as authorities on specific topics can look to eBooks to share their expertise. eBooks are an excellent way to inform and educate your audience.
-At this point, you might begin to wonder how eBooks are different from white papers.
 Both are digital marketing collateral, and both are long-form pieces of content that aim to educate readers on a particular topic, but eBooks are less technical and usually more entertaining.
 White papers are indeed a great digital asset but are more suited for use at the consideration stage.

-When creating and formatting an eBook, make sure your content is engaging enough to keep your audiences reading as they tend to get lengthy.
+When creating and formatting an eBook, make sure your content is engaging enough to keep your audience reading as they tend to get lengthy.
 You can add social links to sections that are highly visual and worth sharing.

 Gating is a good practice for eBook distribution.
 If your target audience or prospects are willing to exchange their lead information for your expertise, it’s a win-win situation for both parties.